 The Beasts of Brora!

 I noticed on a recent visit to St Andrews that they’ve introduced a flock of sheep, mimicking The Irish Course at Whistling Straits in Wisconsin or Machrihanish Dunes on Scotland’s west coast.
-Seems like a gimmick to me!
+Seems like a bit of a gimmick to me!

 — David J Whyte

-Brora's always been the real deal!
-Crofters have had ‘Common Grazing’ rights on these links for centuries, allowing their fleecy flocks to gamble between golfers and greens.
-And here at Brora, it all works rather well!
+Brora's the real deal!
+Crofters have enjoyed ‘Common Grazing’ rights on these rippling links for centuries, allowing their fleecy flocks to gamble between golfers and greens.
+It works perfectly well!

 Brora’s golfers have always shared the links with the livestock!

-Electric fences keep the animals, both sheep and cows, away from the wonderful, fine-fescue, all-natural putting surfaces.
-Otherwise, they're free to roam wherever their grazing instincts take them between the outer perimeter fence by the main road, the crofters’ cottages and scimitar beach.
+Electric fences keep the animals away from the wonderful, fine-fescue putting surfaces.
+Otherwise, they're free to roam wherever their grazing instincts take them within the outer perimeter fence and sparkling, sandy beach.

 ROYAL MARINE HOTEL